gituser450/ultrapoint-wallet-php/README.md

 # Ultrapoint-PHP

-A PHP library for the Ultrapoint `simplewallet` JSON-RPC interface.
+A PHP library for the `ultrapoint-wallet-rpc` interface.

 For more information about Ultrapoint, please visit https://ultrapoint.org.